conni3/simple_cpu/docs/internship_report.md

 ## 10. Personal Reflections

-The internship accelerated my confidence in hardware design.
-Translating textbook knowledge into working modules and iterating through real tool flows taught me to reason about both logic and process, turning tentative skills into a dependable workflow.
+The internship increased my confidence in hardware design.
+Translating textbook knowledge into working modules and iterating through real tool flows taught me to reason about both logic and process, transforming tentative skills into a dependable workflow.

-The aspects I enjoyed most were the automation and cross-tool experimentation.
-Watching a single `make` invoke lint, synthesis, simulation, and waveform visualization made each change immediately tangible and kept motivation high as the CPU gradually came to life.
+The automation and cross-tool experimentation proved particularly instructive.
+The `make`-driven automation invoked linting, synthesis, simulation, and waveform visualization in a single step, providing immediate feedback as CPU functionality developed.

-Some challenges linger, particularly around deep timing analysis and hardware validation.
-I still grapple with interpreting extensive Vivado reports and wish I had more board time to observe how the design behaves under real constraints.
+Challenges remain, particularly in advanced timing analysis and hardware validation.
+Interpreting extensive Vivado reports and evaluating behavior under real constraints require further study and additional board time.

 ## 11. Reflection (Internship Specific)